Lace Bugs: What Are They And How To Get Rid Of Them

 Plants absorb systemic products and spread the “poison” throughout the plant’s circulatory system.
 Typically, the application of these products gets delivered through a foliar spray, trunk injection, or soil drench.

-Depending upon the type of poison and the type of plant, you may need to hire a pest control service to help you with this.
+Depending on the type of poison and the type of plant, you may need to hire a pest control service to help you.

 • Organophosphate Acephate